rwblokzijl/stablecoin-survey/paper.md

 collateral.

-The complete risk acceptance and decision making of the speculator allows for a number of expantions on the already explained concepts.
-First, since the success of the network is dependent on being properly collateralized, and this in turn is dependent on the market value of the collateral, it makes sense to diversify the collateral.
+The complete risk acceptance and decision making of the speculator allows for a number of expansions on the already explained concepts.
+First, since the success of the network is dependent on everyone being properly collateralized on average, and this in turn is dependent on the market value of the collateral, it makes sense to diversify the collateral.
 Thus, a multi-collateral system, which improves guarantees for token holders can be created, where the speculators have a choice in what collateral they want to stake.
 This protects the system against a price crash in one collateral category, as speculators are incentivised to exchange the collateral that is dropping in value for more price-stable collateral.

 #### Speculation market model

-In the second system both the speculator and the investor are making a prediction on the value of the stablecoin.

-In this model the stablecoin can still be bought by the investor to offload risk to an investor on the open market.
-On the other side of the coin, the speculator still puts up extra collateral to back the coin in order to speculate on the underlying assets.
+In this model the stablecoin can still be bought by the investor to offload risk to a speculator on some market.
+On the other side of the coin, the speculator still puts up extra collateral to back the coin in order to speculate on the underlying assets and provide collateral in case of a price dip.

-The differences between this model and the reserve bank model is that the mechanism to match investor to speculator, hereafter called the internal market, is done through margin trading.
-This internal market a decentralised exchange where speculators and investors put up offers to be matched with eachother.
+The first differences between this model and the reserve bank model is that the mechanism to match investor to speculator, hereafter called the "internal market", is done through margin trading.
+This means that the internal market is effectively an exchange where speculators and investors put up offers to be matched with each other.

 The model relies on the fact that the investor, at any time, can redeem the stablecoin for 1 dollars worth of collateral.
 This way the price should always